 A research paper with a full analysis of the study has yet to be published and peer reviewed but will follow, looking in more depth at how video game play affects players’ well-being.
 The researchers at OII plan to conduct detailed statistical analyses of the dataset and aim to publish their findings in the coming months as part of their ongoing collaboration with FuturLab.

 We were incredibly excited to offer our players the opportunity to take part in a unique collaboration between FuturLab and independent researchers from the Oxford Internet Institute.
 This was a one-of-a-kind anonymous research study centred around the wellbeing of PowerWash Simulator’s players and was a great chance to contribute to scientific research.
 We even had some unique in-game rewards for participants!
 These rewards are no longer available but will be gifted to all players later in the year (2023).

 Frequently Asked Questions

-Q: I would like to ask the researchers a question, how can I do this?
+Q: I would like to ask the researchers a question about the study, how can I do this?

 A: Please get in touch via their dedicated email address.

-Q: Will the researchers know who I am if I participate?
+Q: Will the researchers know who I am if I participated?

-A: No, the data being collected are being de-identified so that no one at either FuturLab or Oxford Internet Institute will be able to re-identify you as a participant.
+A: No, the data that was collected was de-identified so that no one at either FuturLab or Oxford Internet Institute would have been able to re-identify you as a participant.